zzalscv2/FFEA/doc/1-Install/0-Install.md

    * [PyMOL](https://www.pymol.org) (>=1.8) can
         be used to visualise FFEA systems and trajectories as well as molecular and EM systems.
-Alternatives to visualise molecular systems and create FFEA continuum models include [Chimera](https://www.cgl.ucsf.edu/chimera/)
+Alternatives to visualise and workd with molecular systems include [Chimera](https://www.cgl.ucsf.edu/chimera/)
         and [VMD](http://www.ks.uiuc.edu/Research/vmd/).